Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Introduction

-According to our classification, we can find $R$ with $\Cl(R)\cong\mathbb{Z}$ having a toric NCCR other than one constructed in \cite{VdB04a}.
+This theorem should be viewed as a classification theorem rather than merely as an existence theorem.
+It shows that every toric NCCR arises from the same elementary order-theoretic construction, and conversely every non-trivial upper set produces one.
+As a consequence of the classification, there are examples with $\Cl(R)\cong\mathbb Z$ which admit toric NCCRs other than Van den Bergh's construction in \cite{VdB04a}.
+We note that, after the first version of this paper appeared, Malter--Sheshmani gave an independent proof of the existence part by a different method \cite{MS26}.

+Let us indicate the main idea of the proof.
+We first characterize when a divisorial module $S_{\vec g}$ is maximal Cohen--Macaulay in terms of the above partial order on $H$.
+This turns the modifying condition for a direct sum of divisorial modules into a purely order-theoretic condition.
+The maximal subsets satisfying this condition are precisely the boundaries $I\cap(I^c+s)$ of upper sets.
+It remains to prove the finiteness of global dimension.
+This is achieved by applying graded Koszul complexes associated with the positive and negative weights and by using the elementary mutation combinatorics of upper sets developed in Section \ref{combup}.

-Finally, we investigate Iyama-Wemyss mutations of our toric NCCRs.
-The operation of mutations of NCCRs is introduced in \cite{IW} and they proved that two NCCRs connected by mutations are derived equivalent.
-Moreover, for compound Du Val singularities, the mutations of NCCRs correspond to the flips of crepant resolutions \cite{Wem18}.
+The classification also makes it possible to describe Iyama--Wemyss mutations of our toric NCCRs and show that all of them are connected by iterated mutations.
+Iyama--Wemyss introduced mutations of NCCRs in \cite{IW} and proved that two NCCRs connected by mutations are derived equivalent.
+Moreover, mutations of NCCRs appear in geometry of compound Du Val singularities \cite{Wem18} and quotient singularities by reductive groups \cite{HH24}.
 For these reasons, it is a fundamental task to compute mutations of a given NCCR.
-We show that in our setting, Iyama-Wemyss mutations are compatible with mutations of upper sets.
+We show that in our setting, Iyama--Wemyss mutations are compatible with mutations of upper sets.

-\begin{Thm}(Theorem \ref{toricmut}) In the notation of Theorem \ref{upNCCRcorrintro}, let $I\subseteq H$ be a non-trivial upper set.
+\begin{Thm}[Theorem \ref{toricmut}] In the notation of Theorem \ref{upNCCRcorrintro}, let $I\subseteq H$ be a non-trivial upper set.
 Take a minimal element $m\in I$ and write $\mu_m^-(I):=I\setminus\{m\}$.
 Put $M:=M_{q^{-1}(J(I)\setminus\{m\})}$.
 Then we have

 \end{Thm}